When and Why Should You Choose a Top Bar Hive?

 Some beekeepers do, however, use a solution of water and a couple of drops of cider vinegar or essential oils.
 This is just to spray the bees to keep them at bay.

 Top-bar beekeeping is also more generous on the bank account.
-You don’t need the expensive honey extractors, queen excluders, frames, supers, uncapping knives, or other tools.
+You don’t need expensive honey extractors, queen excluders, frames, supers, uncapping knives, or other tools.

 Another reason to choose a top bar hive is that it’s easier on your back.
 Horizontal top bar hives are often elevated to a good height and there are no heavy boxes to lift.
 Conventional honey supers, which you find with box-style hives, can weigh up to 80 pounds.